 12. Odisha – Chenna Poda

-In Odia, Chenna Poda literally translates to cheesecake!
-This heavenly goodness of Odisha includes paneer (Indian cheese) and jaggery/sugar, baked traditionally in Sal leaves until the Chenna caramelizes and turns brown in colour.
+In Odia, Chenna Poda translates to cheesecake!
+This heavenly goodness of Odisha includes paneer (Indian cheese) and jaggery/sugar, baked traditionally in Sal leaves until the Chenna caramelizes and turns brown.

 13. Mizoram –Bai

 Although it is a side dish that goes with every other dish in the Mizo cuisine, Bai in itself is a gem.
 A variety of stew, every seasonal vegetable that is available in the particular season makes its way into this dish, resulting in a lot of tasty varieties found throughout the state.

 14. Karnataka- Bisi Bele Bath